gaearon/react-hot-loader/docs/Troubleshooting.md

 If you used WebpackDevServer CLI mode and after switching to Node it crashes with `Error: Invalid path ''`, you probably didn't have `path` specified in `output` at all.
 You can just put `path: __dirname` there, as it won't matter for development config.

+### Module not found: Error: Cannot resolve module 'react-hot'

+Most likely you used `npm link` to use a development version of a package in a different folder, and React Hot Loader processed it by mistake.
+You should use [`include` in loader configuration](https://github.com/gaearon/react-hot-boilerplate/blob/master/webpack.config.js#L27) to only opt-in your app's files to processing.

 ---------

 ### Page Throws an Error